International summer school on Nanosciences & Nanotechnologies

 - Quantum Technologies

-- Distinguish the different techniques used to characterize the chemical and physical properties of nanometric condensed phases of matter
+- specify and distinguish the different methods and techniques used to characterize the chemical and physicalproperties of nanoscale objects;

 *Recognition of ECTS depends on your home university.

-The virtual part will be running from 1 May to 26 June 2023.
+The virtual part will be running between 3 May - 30 July 2024.

 NB: Visiting Students - Erasmus Funding Eligibility